-However, when she demands the exchange rate of twenty-four crowns per euro, the exchange office worker says that she would have to change at least 100 euros.
-In the end, the money is returned, without signature and without confirmation.
+However, when she demands the exchange rate of twenty-four crowns per euro, the exchange office worker says she would have to change at least 100 euros.
+In the end, the money is returned without signature and confirmation.

 Prague Airport Exchange Offices

 There is only one network of exchange offices at Prague Václav Havel Airport.
 However, it offers only eighteen crowns per euro or even less.
-It is the tourists who need to exchange money immediately after landing, above all, who are taken advantage of.
+The tourists need to exchange money immediately after landing, above all, who are taken advantage of.
 The Nova TV crew tried it for themselves.

 The reporter received 33 euros and 20 cents for a thousand note.
 These were then exchanged back to Czech crowns.
 She received 18 crowns for one euro.
 This means that Jana only had 600 crowns in her hand instead of a thousand.

 Although the exchange office offers a zero exchange fee, the exchange rate is eighteen crowns per euro.
 That means eight crowns less than if the tourists had changed them somewhere else.
 In that case, they would save 386 crowns.

 A reporter received a receipt in the exchange office, but no one understands it.
 With the new rules, people now have a right to withdraw from the contract within three hours and get their money back.
 The measure protects clients from unfair practices and covers amounts up to a thousand euros.

 Finally, the lady behind the exchange office returned the money.
 But she had to request a colleague’s help, who said it was a lot of paperwork.